Tesla Model 3: 2019

 Retail deliveries in Europe and China began in February 2019.
 Delivery of the first right-hand drive vehicles began in June 2019, starting with the UK and later in Australia and New Zealand.
 Similarly to how the first US-made Model 3s were delivered in July 2017, the first Chinese-made Model 3 cars were delivered to employees at the end of 2019.

 In January 2019 the Model 3 overtook the Model S as the U.S. all-time best selling all-electric car, and, the next month, also passed the Chevrolet Volt to become the all-time top selling plug-in electric car in the U.S.

-The Tesla Model 3 ended 2019 as the world's best-selling plug-in electric car for the second consecutive year, with just over 300,000 units delivered.
+The Tesla Model 3 ended 2019 as the world's best-selling plug-in electric car for the second consecutive year.
 The electric car also topped annual plug-in car sales in the U.S. (158,925) and California (59,514) markets for the second time in a row.
 And again listed as the California's best-selling car in the near luxury category in 2019.

 The Model 3 also ranked as the best-selling plug-in car in Europe in 2019, with over 95,000 units delivered in its first year in that market, and outselling other key premium models.
 It also set records in Norway and the Netherlands, not only as the top selling plug-in car but also as the best-selling passenger car model overall.
 The sales volume achieved by the Model 3 in 2019 (15,683) is the third largest in Norwegian history, exceeded only by the Volkswagen Bobla (Beetle) in 1969 (16,706), and Volkswagen Golf in 2015 (16,388).
 The Model 3 set a new record in the Netherlands for the highest registrations in one month (22,137) for any single plug-in vehicle in Europe.

 The Model 3 also was the top selling plug-in car in Canada, Spain, Belgium, Denmark, Switzerland, Australia, New Zealand, Taiwan and Mexico.